 Have you ever talked to somebody who tells you one thing but tells someone else something entirely different?
 We call such a person two-faced and we don’t generally like or trust somebody like that.
 Mitt Romney very famously “flip-flopped” his way right out of the running for the White House, sometimes reversing a position during the same sentence.
 And when I was a Christian, my god seemed to do the same thing all the time to me.

-But “holiness” was presented to me as something that was an inborn “conviction,” which is Christianese for being convinced that your god wants you to feel a certain way or do something particular.
-It was assumed that all of these ladies at the church dressed that way and did their hair that way because they had gotten “convicted” of the necessity for doing it–not because the church itself really wanted them to do it, of course, or because the culture itself really frowned upon anybody who didn’t do it.
+Now, “holiness” was presented to me as something that was an inborn “conviction.”
+That’s Christianese for a feeling of being convinced that your god wants you to feel a certain way or do something particular.
+The leaders and followers alike at my church assumed that all of these ladies at the church dressed that way and did their hair that way because they had gotten “convicted” of the necessity for doing it–not because the church itself really wanted them to do it, of course, or because the culture itself really frowned upon anybody who didn’t do it.
 No no, they had freely chosen to dress like they were in the late 1950s or earlier and do their hair in profoundly unflattering ways and skip obvious makeup because they’d been convicted that they should.

 This drove the church elders crazy, apparently, because one of them finally told me, a couple weeks after my re-baptism (the first couple–one as an infant in the Roman Catholic Church, the next in a Southern Baptist Church–hadn’t taken, you see, so I’d chosen to do it again just in case), “I’m praying that God convicts you about how you dress.”